rekit/antd-form-builder/README.md

 # antd-form-builder
 The FormBuilder is a small helper (< 300 lines of source code) for building forms with [React](https://reactjs.org) and [ant.design](https://ant.design) easily while not preventing you from using the original antd form API.
+It can not only be used as editable form but also to display readonly information with form layout.

 [![NPM](https://img.shields.io/npm/v/antd-form-builder.svg)](https://www.npmjs.com/package/antd-form-builder) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)